Kelly Ripa Says Her Son Michael Is ‘Living In Extreme Poverty’

 Of course, Ripa was obviously being just a bit hyperbolic.
 He’s not homeless, food-insecure, or living without running water, like people who actually live in “extreme poverty” are.
 But clearly he’s welcoming of whatever extra cash he can get his hands on.

 For example, even though he’s an adult man, he’s keen to get a check from his grandma, just like he always got every Halloween when he was a kid.
-Kelly jokes that when Michael was a young lad, he didn’t care a whit about Grandma’s Halloween check.
+Kelly jokes that when Michael was a young lad, he didn’t care a whit about grandma’s Halloween check.
 Now, however, she says he’s calling pretty frequently, asking if the Halloween check has arrived in the mail yet.

 “Now that he’s living on his own, he’s called three times, ‘Halloween envelope arrived?’
 Just so he can have electricity.
 He’s experiencing being an adult,” she said.